ishtikhar-github/nodeapp/README.md

 # nodeapp

+# This repo is for testing ecs pipeline
 The following files are used for deploying the node app in ecs using Jenkinsfile in the Jenkins pipeline
 Jenkinsfile
 script.sh